CSCfi/csc-user-guide/docs/cloud/pouta/persistent-volumes.md

     sudo mount /dev/vdb /media/volume

-You can also check the status of the volume in a mounted XFS filesystem using the following command:

-    sudo xfs_growfs /dev/vdb

 Finally, you need to change the ownership to be able to read and write data in it.
 In the following command, we are assuming the username is cloud-user.